NiccoloPuccinelli/SEM/README.md

 * `sf_boycott_uber_strike_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the combination of the **Boycott Uber** and the **Wildcat strike** scenarios.
 * `sf_wildcat_strike_budget_pass_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the combination of the **Wildcat strike** and the **Budget passengers** scenarios.

-The [continual subfolder](datasets/raw/continual/) contains the normal scenario and the 8 events with the flat-rate provider.
+The [continual subfolder](datasets/raw/continual/) contains the normal scenario and the 8 events with the *Flat* provider.

 ## Prerequisites